Welcome to Chepstow Class!

 Children will also need to bring their water bottle.

 We would ask you to read with your child as often as possible- it really does make a huge difference to their progress.
 If they are not in the mood to read to you, it is fine to read to them or to take it in turns to read a page each- it should be an enjoyable experience, not a chore!
-They will bring books home from school, but they may sometimes rather read things they choose at home or at the library and you are welcome to record this in their yellow reading records.
+They will bring books home from school, but they may sometimes rather read things they choose at home or at the library.
 Talking about what they have read or asking questions about a story you have read to them is also invaluable and we are really grateful for your support in this area.
 This term we will be putting returned books into quarantine for 72 hours before they are given out again!
+If you need to let us know how they are getting on with their reading, do send us a message on Seesaw.

 Spelling lists will be sent home towards the beginning of term (once phonics assessments have been completed) and will be tested on Fridays.
 They may practise a particular phonic pattern, or be taken from the "common exception words" list of high frequency words that are tricky to spell.